Way’s Story

 About Dawn McCoy, Loving Way Founder

-Dawn also proudly serves on the board of Holton’s Heroes, an organization that supports pediatric traumatic brain injury survivors and their families.
+Dawn proudly serves on the board of Holton’s Heroes, an organization dedicated to supporting pediatric traumatic brain injury survivors and their families.
+In 2015, she launched the Dear 15 Me movement to build confidence in teens and strengthen communication between young people and the adults who love them.

 Loving Way brings all of Dawn’s experience and community full-circle.